 - A work that addresses social justice issues.

-- Relevant themes and issues suitable to group discussion and analysis.
+- Relevant themes and issues suitable for group discussion and analysis.

 - A topic of relevance and appeal to both students and faculty.